University of Wisconsin–Madison

 2.)
 Characterizing auditory perceptual features of speech in typical children and children with CP.

-Our goal is to develop growth curves for development of auditory perceptual features of speech in typical children and children with CP to establish benchmarks for identifying children with speech features suggestive of dysarthria.
+We are developing and validating auditory perceptual assessment measures to establish benchmarks for identifying children with speech features suggestive of dysarthria.
 A primary objective is to quantify the contributions of the different auditory perceptual features of speech to intelligibility, which will have direct implications for personalized treatment.

 3.)
 Development of an automated tool for characterizing articulatory goodness in children.

-Our lab is seeking to develop automated measures of articulation development in children with and without disabilities using machine learning for acoustic modeling.
-A key goal is to establish a new metric for measuring speech sound production and to develop growth curves for articulation development based on this new metric.
+Our lab, together with colleagues at Arizona State University, is seeking to develop automated measures of articulation development in children with and without disabilities using machine learning for acoustic modeling.
+A key goal is to establish a new metric for measuring speech sound production and to develop growth curves for speech development based on this new metric.

 4.)
 Establishing preliminary efficacy of speech supplementation interventions for improving intelligibility in children with CP.

-We want to quantify the effects of alphabet supplementation and topic supplementation on intelligibility in children with CP.
-A primary objective is to determine how much speech changes occurs and to quantify the extent to which changes are clinically meaningful to listeners.
+We are currently running a clinical trial to quantify the effects of alphabet supplementation and topic supplementation on intelligibility in children with CP.
+A primary objective is to determine how much speech changes when speakers use speech supplementation strategies and to quantify the extent to which changes are clinically meaningful to listeners.

 Want to learn more?